angelol/image-generator-mcp-server/README.md

 ## 🙏 Acknowledgments

 - OpenAI for the Image API
+- [Topaz Labs](https://www.topazlabs.com/) for the Enhance API for high-quality AI upscaling
 - The Model Context Protocol team for the MCP specification
 - Cursor team for the editor integration
 - [Sammy Lebbie (sammyl720)](https://github.com/sammyl720/image-generator-mcp-server) for creating the initial version of this project that provided a starting point for our implementation